scando1993/thingsboard.github.io/docs/iot-video-tutorials.md

 # Device Connection Demos

-#### Temperature upload from ESP8266 and DHT22 using Thingsboard
+#### Temperature upload from ESP8266 and DHT22 using Pacificsoft

-This video tutorial shows a demo about how to upload the temperature and humidity data from ESP8266 and DHT22 over MQTT using Arduino SDK and Thingsboard.
+This video tutorial shows a demo about how to upload the temperature and humidity data from ESP8266 and DHT22 over MQTT using Arduino SDK and Pacificsoft.

 For more details and source code reference, please refer to the tutorial documentation in the related links.